-On average, it takes 50 days to crown a 13 run pool winner.
+On average, it takes 50 games to crown a 13 run pool winner.
 You can think of the results of a 13 run pool as mostly random.
-Generally, higher scoring teams perform better, but you also need the team to be shut out at least once to win.
+Generally, higher scoring teams perform better, but you also need the team to be shutout at least once.
 Take a look at the statistics we gathered for both runs and team performance in a baseball 13 run pool.
-We update them nightly.
 You can also see results for a specific date on our create a 13 pool page.

 Have any questions?
 Disagree with anything you see above?
 Let us know.